 Pivoting Before and After You Find Product / Market Fit

-When I launched The Creative Entrepreneur (now Bootstrapped), I was shooting in the dark a bit.
+When I launched The Creative Entrepreneur, I was shooting in the dark a bit.

 I knew I wanted to create some sort of annual publication with reoccurring revenue and I knew I wanted to focus on business.
 The first thing I did was pitch the idea to potential contributors (the people who would produce the content for the publication.
 This is how I received my first form of validation (I’ve written more about that here).